-Obstructive sleep apnea is linked to obesity.
+Obstructive sleep apnea has links to obesity.
 Symptoms include headaches upon waking, difficulty concentrating, and daytime sleepiness.

-Diagnosing Cheyne-Stokes respiration can be difficult as it most commonly occurs during sleep.
+Diagnosing Cheyne-Stokes respiration can be difficult because it usually occurs during sleep.

-Those who are experiencing the symptoms of Cheyne-Stokes or other abnormal breathing patterns should consult a doctor, who may make a diagnosis based on symptoms and a physical examination.
+Those experiencing the symptoms of Cheyne-Stokes or other atypical breathing patterns should contact a doctor.
+They can evaluate a person’s symptoms and perform a physical examination.

-If the condition occurs at night, a doctor may recommend a polysomnography, which is a type of sleep study.
-This type of study is carried out at a hospital or sleep center.
+If the condition occurs at night, a doctor may recommend polysomnography, a type of sleep study.
 It records heart rate, breathing rate, brain waves, blood oxygen levels, eye movements, and other movements during sleep.